Documentation Index

 set-limit-exceeded - Transaction was rejected because a configured global limit was reached.

-httpMethod String get The HTTP method used in the transaction.
-Valid Values: GET HEAD OPTIONS
+httpMethod String GET HTTP method of the client request used in the transaction.

-fetchedBytes String 853393 (Represents the MDL field L7UpstreamGoodput).
-The size of the HTTP content payload plus response headers for the upstream transaction.
+fetchedBytes Integer 853393 The size of the HTTP content payload plus response headers for the upstream/origin transaction (L7UpstreamGoodput).

 external - An external client initiated the transaction.